|CHANGING PLANET, CHANGING HEALTH

 In my opinion there's one major disconnect from reality in the authors' otherwise cogent analysis.
 It comes in Chapter 12, where they endorse the conspiracy theory of John Perkins, who wrote the 2004 best-seller Confessions of an Economic Hit Man.
 (However, they spend little time on it.)

 The chapter begins well, reviewing economic history beginning with the work of Adam Smith and David Ricardo.
 It summarizes the results of the Bretton Woods Conference in 1944, and says Nixon broke two of the three Bretton Woods precepts.
-Nixon's actions led away from the gold standard for international currecies, fostering inflation, and to speculation on the fluctuating exchange rates (arbitrage), which favored financial wizardry over investment in production of real goods.
+Nixon's actions led away from the gold standard for international currencies, fostering inflation, and to speculation on the fluctuating exchange rates (arbitrage), which favored financial wizardry over investment in production of real goods.
 All this I accept.
 However, I regard Perkins's account as fiction.
 My reasoning is in my review of his book.

 The book is part biography, part exposition on the growing understanding of how our changing climate is likely to affect the health of humans all over the globe.
 It interleaves episodes of scientific discovery, such as Rita Colwell finding Vibrio cholerae, the bacterium that causes cholera, in Chesapeake Bay,2 with episodes from Dr. Epstein's life.
 In some ways it resembles Dr. Stephen Schneider's memoir Science as a Contact Sport — not least because both appeared in print less than twelve months before their authors died.